cstratopoulos/camargue/README.md

 primal cutting plane solution method instead.

-Camargue implements several different node selection rules for guiding the ABC search -- these can be specified by passing options to `-b`;
+Camargue implements several different node selection rules for guiding the ABC search -- these can be specified by passing options to `-b`.
+For example, `-b 3` will run a depth-first search traversal of the ABC tree, whereas `-b 2` will do a primal variant of the familiar best-bound, or best-first, search.
+The default option is specified with `-b 0`: a best-bound search will be interleaved into a so-called best-tour search.
+A pure best-tour search is selected with `-b 1`.
-see the usage info from running `./camargue` for more info.

 The flag option `-S` is available to specify sparse solution mode.
 In this mode, Camargue will run no edge pricing of any kind; it